Desley Ubbink

-Desley Ubbink (born 15 June 1993) is a Dutch professional footballer who plays as a midfielder for Romanian club UTA Arad.
+Desley Petrus Cornelis Ubbink (born 15 June 1993) is a Dutch professional footballer who plays as a midfielder for Liga I club Metaloglobus București.

 Career

 Club

 In February 2014, Ubbink signed a three-year contract with Kazakhstan Premier League side FC Taraz.
 Halfway through his Taraz contract, Ubbink moved to fellow Kazakhstan Premier League side FC Shakhter Karagandy.

 On 29 November 2016, Ubbink signed a three-year contract with Fortuna liga club AS Trenčín, to start from the clubs winter break.
 On 30 July 2019 he was released from his contract.

 On 25 November 2019, he joined Polish side Podbeskidzie.

-Personal life
+On 7 August 2022, Ubbink joined Emmen on a one-year contract.

+On 12 June 2024, Ubbink returned to Romania and joined Corvinul Hunedoara.

+Controversy

-On 5 October 2015, Ubbink was sentenced to 160 hours of community service, for abuse of a 14-year-old girl.
+On 5 October 2015, Ubbink was sentenced to 160 hours of community service, for the sexual abuse of a 14-year-old girl.

+In August 2023, after Ubbink’s signing with Eerste Divisie club FC Emmen, controversy arose after an FC Emmen communications staff member was caught attempting to erase Ubbink's 2015 conviction from his Wikipedia page.